check-spelling/zephyr/doc/develop/modules.rst

 allow submitting code to the module project following the project contribution guidelines.

-If a module is maintained as a fork of another project on Github, the Zephyr module related files and changes in relation to upstream need to be maintained in a special branch named ``zephyr``.
+If a module is maintained as a fork of another project on GitHub, the Zephyr module related files and changes in relation to upstream need to be maintained in a special branch named ``zephyr``.